 Creating art from giant blocks of ice was a natural skill for Stewart to develop, who enjoyed sculpting in high school.
 When he learned ice sculpting was a part of the culinary world, Stewart was all in.
-He's been able to convey his passion at ECC during the ice carving classes that have students stepping out of the Culinary Arts Center in Building I and into the elements.
+He's been able to convey his passion at ECC during the ice carving classes with students stepping out of the Culinary Arts Center in Building I and into the elements.

 “Every wedding, every holiday, and even Mother's Day should have an ice carving,” he recommends.
 “It's going to make an impact as people are going to touch that carving.
 They'll remember it more than the food.”